brettwooldridge/influx4j/README.md

 <sub><sup>1</sup>&nbsp;Note: While influx4j generates zero garbage, *your application*, and *associated libraries* likely generate garbage that will still require collection.</sub>

-:warning: This driver currently only supports *write-only* operation to InfluxDB, where performance is critical.
-I *do* intend to add query support, but the schedule for doing so is currently uncommitted.
-The official InfluxDB-java driver may be used in concert with *influx4j* for query execution.

 ## Usage